pedropintoo/Superconducting-Circuits-Defects/src/README.md

 ## Usage

-Run the script from the terminal:
+Run the script from the terminal.

+Example command:

 ```bash
 python inference-sahi.py \